SpeedyWeather/SpeedyWeather.jl/docs/src/initial_conditions.md

 is stored in the variable `pres` in analogy to the actual pressure in the `PrimitiveEquation` model.
-So we can set ``\eta`` using `set!(simulation, pres=η)` for an appropriate implementation of the above equations.
+So we can set ``\eta`` using `set!(simulation, pres=η)` for an appropriate implementation of the above equations, similar to how `ζ(λ, θ, σ) =` is defined above.
+However, we also already defined `RossbyHaurwitzWave` to do exactly that.
 With the following we can do a test run of the Rossby-Haurwitz wave in the shallow water model without any influences from orography.

 ```@example haurwitz
 spectral_grid = SpectralGrid(trunc=63, nlayers=1)